oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab10.md

 In this lab, you will add the keystore password to a local auto-login wallet and then use this wallet to perform a re-key operation without needing to enter the OKV password.

 ### Prerequisites
-This lab assumes you have completed lab 9.
+This lab builds on concepts and operations from lab 9.
+Complete lab 9 first before starting this lab.

 ## Task 1: Automate re-key